ricky7171/test_wa_backend/README.md

-For the future, if this application develops with more complex business processes and our servers are too busy, then we can do several things such as adding new servers, implementing microservices, sharding in Mongodb, etc.
+For the future, if this application develops with more complex business processes and our servers are too busy, maybe we can do several things such as adding new servers, implementing microservices, sharding in Mongodb, etc.